You are here: Home Tune Your Guitar

 Usually you'll tune your guitar to this set of standard pitches, but not always.
 You may want to use an alternate tuning method, such as Drop-D or Open-G. You might also intentionally tune up or down slightly.

-Why would you intentionally tune so that it's 'out of tune'?
+Why would you intentionally tune so that your guitar is 'out of tune'?
 Well...
 Suppose you play with a group of friends and it turns out that the keyboard player's instrument plays Concert A at 449 Hz?
 He probably can't change that, but you can intentionally tune slightly higher.
 Most electronic tuners even allow you to change the definition of Concert Pitch for situations like this.
 Read the instruction manual for additional details.

 Important Tuning Tips!